SarahDal/sarahdal.github.io/_posts/2024-01-08-blaewearie.md

 Minnie 5 (born 1906) Eglingham
 Eleanor 10 month (born 1911) Eglingham

-The different locations of birth of the children strongly suggest the Nichols moved around a lot for work, and they'd moved on again by the 1921 census.
+The different locations of birth of the children strongly suggest the Nichols moved around a lot for work, but that the three youngest were born at Blawearie.
+The family had moved on again by the 1921 census.

 In 1921 Robert Rutherford was the head of the household at Bewick Moor, aged 39, born in Bellingham.
 He worked here as a shepherd for "J Rutherford" and was married to Dorothy, aged 35, born nearby in Old Bewick.